BenLauwens/ThinkJulia.jl/docs/src/chap10.md

 - Pick an idiom and stick with it.

   Part of the problem with arrays is that there are too many ways to do things.
-For example, to remove an element from an array, you can use `pop!`, `shift!`, `delete_at`, or even a slice assignment.
-To add an element, you can use `push!`, `unpopfirst!`, `insert` or `vcat`.
+For example, to remove an element from an array, you can use `pop!`, `popfirst!`, `delete_at`, or even a slice assignment.
+To add an element, you can use `push!`, `pushfirst!`, `insert` or `vcat`.
 Assuming that `t` is an array and `x` is an array element, these are correct:

 ```julia
 insert!(t, 4, x)